 Native to Asia, soy has been a staple of traditional Asian diets for centuries.
 In fact, research suggests that soybeans were being cultivated in China as early as 9,000 BC.
 Nowadays, soy is becoming increasingly popular throughout the world.
 It’s one of the most commonly used alternatives for animal-derived products, especially by vegans.
 One of the most commonly used soy-derived products is soy milk.
 Soy milk comes with plenty of health and nutritional benefits thus making it one of the most popular alternatives for cow’s milk.
 However, soy milk and other soy products are also the subjects of much controversy with a fair amount of them being misconstrued ideas.
+If you're interested in getting a deeper understanding of Vegan Milk before you explore how Soy Milk is made, check out our blog - Vegan Milk: Types, Benefits, and Brands – Vegan Dukan.
 In this article, we’ll discuss the following topics:

 - How Soy Milk Is Made

 - Nutritional Content of Soy Milk